Engee documentation

 The average fluid velocity is:

-The volume flow rate at port A is:
+The volume flow in port A is:

 where

-• - is the area of the hole;
+• — the area of the hole;

-where is the speed of spool movement.
+where — the speed of the spool movement.

 spool with orifice hole il 1 1

-For each overlap value , an iterative method is used to calculate the corresponding area by numerical integration.
+For each overlap value An iterative method is used to calculate the corresponding area by numerical integration.

 The area is calculated as: